-Throughout this Overwatch 2 guide we’ll go over everything we know, from the Overwatch 2 release date to the various new modes and who can access them.
+Throughout this Overwatch 2 guide we’ll go over everything we know, from the Overwatch 2 release date to the various new modes and who can access them – plus, what we learned from our interview with Jeff Kaplan about Overwatch and Overwatch 2.
 So, now that’s all out of the way, here’s everything we know about Overwatch 2.

 Overwatch 2 release date

 The Overwatch 2 release date isn’t here yet – the follow-up to Blizzard’s 2016 team-based shooter was only revealed at Blizzcon 2019, after all – but we’ve still come away from the show with oodles of details.

 We were treated to two trailers on Overwatch 2’s announcement.
 The first focuses on the game’s story and you can find it below.
 Above you’ll find the gameplay trailer, which gives us a quick tease of the game’s new Push mode alongside the player customisation available in Hero Missions.